OmerFarukYilmaz-github/OmerFarukYilmaz-github/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-Hello There!
-Selamun Aleykum👋I'm Ömer.
+Hello There! 👋 I'm Ömer Faruk Yilmaz.
 I was born in 2000.
-I'm a Student 👨‍🎓
-- 🔭 I’m currently learning 😂
-- 👯 I’m looking to collaborate with other developer
+I am a student at Celal Bayar University.
+I like thinking logically, I love coding, and I enjoy it.
+Well-planned hard work, dedication, passion, good teammates, communication and discipline are some keys to my success.

 - 🥅 2022 Goals: Developing an mobile game app and learning more about game development and Unity .
 - ⚡ Fun fact: I like to; spend time with the people I love 👨‍👩‍👧‍👦, play basketball ⛹️‍♂️ and bodybuilding 🏋️
 <br />